Looking for the best 80s kids’ movies? Today I’m sharing a round up of 1980s films that I think your children will love.

 11. The Fox and the Hound

-This is the only Disney movie on our list, and I love it because it’s got a bit of edge to it – it’s the story of a doomed friendship between a fox and a hound.
+This is the only Disney movie on our list of 80s kids movies, and I love it because it’s got a bit of edge to it – it’s the story of a doomed friendship between a fox and a hound.
 Featuring Kurt Russell and Mickey Rooney, it’s a cut above most of the 1980s animated movies.
 But it’s sad at the end.
 Just a friendly warning.

 If you’ve got a kid who likes to be scared (Flea is definitely one of those kids), then Beetlejuice is a great comedy – gross, raucous, anarchic and just scary enough for older kids to get a kick out of.